zcattacz/alasql_wiki/How-to-export-JavaScript-Array-of-Filtered-HTML-Table-data-to-MS-Excel-or-CSV.md

 ### Answer

-You can use Alasql with [js-xlsx](js-xlsx) library to export data locally in XLSX file format.
+You can use AlaSQL with [js-xlsx](js-xlsx) library to export data locally in XLSX file format.

 Below you can see a simple working example how to export data to XLSX format.